aditidagar/Websona/deliverable-1/planning.md

 #### Q2: Who are your target users?

+Websona is meant to streamline the networking process and therefore is intended to be used all individuals who use social media to interact with people and build professional links.
+At the the same time, Websona will also come handy to event organisers who wish to meticulously organise vital participant information.

-Websona is scheduled to be used across Toronto restaurants, the Ryerson 2021 residence orientation, and upcoming networking conferences.
+In the foreseeable future, Websona is scheduled to be used across Toronto restaurants, the Ryerson 2021 residence orientation, and upcoming networking conferences.

 ----